 What not to do

 Your copy strategy can make or break the efficiency of your entire rebrand.
-You should be proactive and find out what works best for your team or be prepared for missed deadlines and a messy process.
-If you’re in the market for an agency that can manufacture seamless client experience through content creation…
+You should know what works best for your team and execute, or prepare for missed deadlines.